 Identification of crystals microscopically

-Calcium pyrophosphate arthritis should be suspected in older patients with arthritis, particularly inflammatory arthritis.
+CPP arthritis should be suspected in older patients with arthritis, particularly those with a history of recurrent inflammatory arthritis.

-Diagnosis of calcium pyrophosphate arthritis is established by identifying rhomboid- or rod-shaped crystals in synovial fluid Microscopic Examination of Crystals in Joints that are not birefringent or are weakly positively birefringent on polarized light microscopy.
+Diagnosis of CPP arthritis is established by identifying rhomboid- or rod-shaped crystals in synovial fluid Microscopic Examination of Crystals in Joints that are not birefringent or are weakly positively birefringent on polarized light microscopy.
 Joint fluid in acute flares has findings typical of inflammation; thus, coincident infectious arthritis and gout (other common causes of inflammatory joint fluid) must also be excluded.
 Infectious arthritis is ruled out based on Gram stain and culture findings.
-Gout is usually best ruled out by the absence of urate crystals in fluid from the inflamed joint.
-Notably a patient may have both gout and pseudogout.
-X-rays or ultrasonography are indicated if synovial fluid cannot be obtained for analysis; findings of multiple linear or punctate calcification in articular cartilage, especially fibrocartilages, support the diagnosis but do not exclude gout or infection.
-Typical ultrasonographic findings of gout (double contour sign) may simulate findings of calcium pyrophosphate crystal deposits.
+Gout is best ruled out by the absence of urate crystals in fluid from the inflamed joint.
+Notably a patient may have both gout and CPP arthritis.
+X-rays or ultrasonography are indicated if synovial fluid cannot be obtained for analysis; findings of multiple linear or punctate calcification in articular cartilage, especially fibrocartilage, support the diagnosis, but do not exclude gout or infection.

 Prognosis for Calcium Pyrophosphate Arthritis

-The prognosis for individual flares of acute calcium pyrophosphate arthritis is usually excellent.
+The prognosis for individual flares of acute CPP arthritis is usually excellent.
 However, chronic arthritis can occur, and severe destructive arthropathy resembling neurogenic arthropathy Neurogenic Arthropathy Neurogenic arthropathy is a rapidly destructive arthropathy due to impaired pain perception and position sense, which can result from various underlying disorders, most commonly diabetes and... read more (Charcot joints) occasionally occurs.
+Unlike gout, chronic CPP arthritis is challenging to manage because there is no therapy that effectively eliminates or reduces the burden of CPPD crystals.
+Patients, especially younger ones, who have frequent CPPD flares should be evaluated for underlying triggers and diseases Etiology Calcium pyrophosphate arthritis (CPP arthritis) involves intra-articular and/or extra-articular deposition of calcium pyrophosphate dihydrate (CPPD) crystals.
+Manifestations are protean and... read more .

 Treatment of Calcium Pyrophosphate Arthritis